thaler-lab/EnergyFlow/mkdocs/sources/docs/archs.md

 inputs
 ```

 List of input tensors to the model.
-PFNs have one input tensor
+PFNs have one input tensor per
-corresponding to the `ps` input.
+Phi component corresponding to the `ps` input.
+Additionally, if there
+are any global features present, they are final tensor in this list.

 #### weights